nivenly/website/content/en/blog/2023/2023-03-01-first-post.md

 potential contributor's parent company, we are intentionally trying to avoid situations that would be common sources for conflicts of interest.

-In the same way that being a for-profit could have created a conflict of interest for potential volunteers and contributors on an individual level, it also could have created a conflict of interest at the "organizational" or "company" level.
+In the same way that being a for-profit may introduce a conflict of interest for potential volunteers and contributors on an individual level, it also could have created a conflict of interest at the "organizational" or "company" level.
 We want to be able to collaborate with existing companies, businesses, and non-profit organizations, foundations, and so forth.
 It is our belief that heavy competition is the death